Netherwulf/video-games-data-analysis/README.md

   <code>(your-venv)$ ipython kernel install --name "your-venv" --user</code>

+* List available kernels

+  <code>jupyter kernelspec list</code>

+* Check if kernel.json file in your kernel directory contains correct path to your virtualenv

 * You can now select the created kernel your-env when you start Jupyter